The Green Book Magazine

 The Green Book Magazine, originally titled The Green Book Album, was a magazine published from 1909 to 1921.
 It was published by the Story-Press Corporation (later Consolidated Magazines) as a companion to its Red Book and Blue Book magazines.
-For most of its run, the magazine primarily covered theater, but converted to a women's magazine for its last few years before ceasing publication in 1921.
+For most of its run, the magazine covered theater, but converted to a magazine for career women in its last few years, before ceasing publication in 1921.

 During the time that The Green Book Magazine covered American theater the periodical contained novelizations of current plays, along with biographical articles.
-It also published theatrical photographs.